-- Store buprenorphine sublingual tablets at room temperature between 20° to 25°C (68° to 77°F).
-Protect from light. - Keep buprenorphine sublingual tablets in a safe place, out of the sight and reach of children. - Retain blister card in carton until time of use.
+- Store buprenorphine and naloxone sublingual tablets at room temperature between 68°F to 77°F (20°C to 25°C). - Keep buprenorphine and naloxone sublingual tablets in a safe place, out of the sight and reach of children.

-Disposing of Buprenorphine Sublingual tablets:
+Disposing of buprenorphine and naloxone sublingual tablets:

-- Dispose of unused buprenorphine sublingual tablets as soon as you no longer need them. - Dispose of expired, unwanted or unused buprenorphine sublingual tablets by promptly flushing down the toilet (if a drug take-back option is not readily available).
+- Dispose of unused buprenorphine and naloxone sublingual tablets as soon as you no longer need them. - Dispose of expired, unwanted or unused buprenorphine and naloxone sublingual tablets by promptly flushing down the toilet (if a drug take-back option is not readily available).
 Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.